Healthy food trends -- chia seeds

 - Sprinkle them on salads.

-- Add them to your drinks, smoothies, yogurt, or oatmeal.
+- Use them in drinks, smoothies, yogurt, or oatmeal.

-- Add them to soups, salads, or pasta dishes.
+- Add them to soups or any cooked dishes.

-You can also grind chia seeds into a paste and add the paste to your dough or other mixes before cooking or baking.
+Chia seeds can be ground into a paste and added to your dough or other mixes before cooking or baking.

 WHERE TO FIND CHIA SEEDS